ashcode12/password-manager/docs/API.md

 - All responses include appropriate status codes and messages to indicate success or errors.
 - The application ensures that passwords are securely encrypted before storage and decrypted upon retrieval.
 - All inputs are validated to ensure `name` has at least 3 characters and `password` is not empty.
+- Duplicate usernames are not allowed and will trigger a `409 Conflict` response.
 ```